fgarsombke/coinbasepro_DCA_bot/README.md

 ## Technical Details
 ### Basic approach
-gdax_bot pulls the current bid and ask prices, averages the two to set our order's price, then submits it as a limit order.
+dca_bot pulls the current bid and ask prices, averages the two to set our order's price, then submits it as a limit order.

 ### Making a valid limit order
 Buy orders will be rejected if they are at or above the lowest sell order (think: too far right on the order book) (see: https://stackoverflow.com/a/47447663) and vice-versa for sells.
 When the price is plummeting this is likely to happen.
-In this case gdax_bot will pause for a minute and then grab the latest price and re-place the order.
+In this case dca_bot will pause for a minute and then grab the latest price and re-place the order.
 It will currently attempt this 100 times before it gives up.

 _*Longer pauses are probably advantageous--if the price is crashing, you don't want to be rushing in._